SshauryaaRocks19/claimtrace/README.md

 Nodes are glassmorphic cards (`bg-card/80 backdrop-blur-md`) with color-coded left borders (red = attorney, orange = clinic, yellow = shop; red/yellow fill = critical/flagged claim).
 Investigators drag, zoom, and isolate rings via the filter bar to visually confirm dense clusters of bad-actor activity.

 ### 2. Memory Accuracy Timeline
-An animated Recharts line graph at the top of the Claims Queue, tracking adjuster agreement with the AI's risk calls over a 4-week window: **68% → 91%**, with a pulsing "Learning Active" indicator.
+An animated Recharts line graph at the top of the Claims Queue, tracking adjuster agreement with the AI's risk calls over a 4-week window: **68% → 91%**, with a pulsing Learning Active indicator.
 This is the `improve()` API's compounding effect made visible - the system isn't a static model scoring in isolation, it's a feed that gets sharper every time a human acts on it.

 ### 3. The Memory Feed
 Runs alongside the graph like a senior SIU investigator with 10 years on the job.
 Three parallel recall queries surface: ring acceleration, dormancy breaks, and emerging attorney-clinic pairings that don't match a known ring yet.